 Periodic Spring Trail is a 1.5 mile heavily trafficked out and back trail located near Afton, Wyoming that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from June until October.
+The trail is primarily used for hiking and is best used from June until October.

 Directions from Afton: Go east from Hwy.
 89 on 2nd Avenue and continue on County Road #138 to the Forest boundary.
 Continue east on Swift Creek Road #10211 to road end.
 Park in the east parking lot.
 The trail leads up the north side of the creek out of the east end of the parking lot.

 Great and BEAUTIFUL hike!
 We went around 9am which was perfect.
 Low traffic and stunning views with the sun rising.
 Our 4 year old walked this hike easily and climbed to the top of the falls with a bit of help.
 When you reach the falls, go around the bend (looks rocky and overgrown) to get to a bridge in order to cross the river.

 Absolutely beautiful hike! the whole way, you are following a beautiful, clear spring. it is relaxing and gorgeous.
 I wanted to take 2 million pictures!
 I did this with my 6yo, and, while the hike to the spring was easy, I think that the portion to the top is not really meant for kids.
 We did climb, and the view was AWESOME, but I was quite worried about the kid in our way down.
 Definitely an adventure.
 I would visit again, but might not do the climb.

 Beautiful valley with a nice little climb.
 Was there too early in the year to see the spring act intermittent, buy climbed up to the to anyway.